-Disclaimer: Fundsmith Equity Fund Feeder is an investment company organised under the laws of the Grand Duchy of Luxembourg as a societé d'investissement à capital variable, is governed by Part I of the UCI Law and qualifies as a UCITS.
-An English language prospectus for the Fundsmith Equity Fund is available on request and via the Fundsmith website and investors should consult this document before purchasing shares in the Fund.
+Disclaimer: An English language prospectus for the Fundsmith Equity Fund is available on request and via the Fundsmith website and investors should consult this document before purchasing shares in the Fund.
 Past performance is not necessarily a guide to future performance.
 The value of investments and the income from them may fall as well as rise and be affected by changes in exchange rates, and you may not get back the amount of your original investment.
-Fundsmith LLP does not offer investment advice or make any recommendations regarding the suitability of its products.
-This letter is communicated by Fundsmith LLP which is authorised and regulated by the Financial Conduct Authority.
+Fundsmith LLP does not offer investment advice or make any recommendations regarding the suitability of its product.
+This financial promotion is intended for UK residents only and is communicated by Fundsmith LLP which is authorised and regulated by the Financial Conduct Authority.

-Source: Fundsmith LLP Source: Bloomberg
+^{}Source: Fundsmith LLP +Source: Bloomberg